-Determine your basis.
 For most basic stock purchases, your basis is the price you paid for your stock plus any additional costs associated with making the purchase, such as brokerage fees, commissions, transfer fees or recording fees.
 If you acquired your stock at different times, you need to identify which shares you sold.
 This could make a difference between having a short-term or long-term capital gain.

-Determine your net proceeds from the stock sale.
-This is the sale price of the stock, less any costs associated with making the sale, such as broker commissions and fees.
+Once you know your basis, determine your net proceeds from the stock sale.
+A positive capital gain on a stock results from the sale price of the stock, less any costs associated with making the sale, such as broker commissions and fees, being greater than zero.
 Subtract your net proceeds from your basis.
 If the result is a positive number, you have a capital gain.
-If the result is a negative number, you have a capital loss that you might be able to use to offset other gains.Step 3
+If the result is a negative number, you have a capital loss that you might be able to use to offset other gains.

-Check your purchase and sale dates.
+Then, check your purchase and sale dates.
 If you owned the stock for one year or less, the IRS considers the resulting gain or loss to be short-term.
 Short-term capital gains on stock trades are taxed at the same rate as your ordinary income.
 If you owned the stock for more than one year before you sold it, the IRS considers the resulting gain or loss to be long-term.
-Long-term capital gains are typically taxed at a maximum of 15 percent.
-Figure your gains or losses from all of your stock disposition transactions on IRS From 8949, then transfer the results to IRS Form 1040, Schedule D. Complete Schedule D to determine your tax liability for the sale.
+Long-term capital gains are typically taxed at a rate of 15 percent, though some very high income taxpayers pay 20 percent and some low income people pay zero.
+This is also the dividend tax rates for shareholder payments classified as qualified dividends.